wenotch/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is an empty read me"
+This is an empty read me

+and it is the very begining